-FIND YOUR PASSION
+FIND YOUR ADVENTURE

 Our carefully tailored, sequential Outdoor Education Program links closely with the curriculum from Year 7 to Year 11, seeking to broaden students’ horizons with new challenges beyond the classroom.
 Through these unique experiences, the girls begin their own journeys of self-discovery, developing self confidence, independence and resilience.